Our Commitment to Diversity

 Our Supply Chain Diversity Policy Statement

-It is the policy of Vistra Energy to procure goods and services from qualified suppliers and contractors.
+It is the policy of Vistra to procure goods and services from qualified suppliers and contractors.
 This policy ensures that diverse and small businesses have equal opportunities to participate in our procurement process.
-In supporting the development of such firms, Vistra Energy will actively seek qualified minority-and women-owned business concerns with which to do business and will endeavor to assist these business concerns with their development.
-In furtherance of this policy, Vistra Energy will participate in activities, organizations and programs which promote such enterprises.
+In supporting the development of such firms, Vistra will actively seek qualified minority-and women-owned business concerns with which to do business and will endeavor to assist these business concerns with their development.
+In furtherance of this policy, Vistra will participate in activities, organizations and programs which promote such enterprises.
 In addition, the company will provide maximum practicable opportunity to companies with federal designation of small business, small disadvantaged business, small women-owned businesses, small businesses located in HUBZones, and small businesses owned by Service Disabled Veterans.
-Administration and implementation of this policy is the responsibility of all organizations and business units throughout Vistra Energy, with support of the supply chain organization.
+Administration and implementation of this policy is the responsibility of all organizations and business units throughout Vistra, with support of the supply chain organization.

 Contact Supply Chain Diversity